mattia-donato/BrightEyes-TTM-docs/docs/source/dataprocessing.md

 #### TCSPC histogram

+#### TCSPC histogram

-Thanks to the [TCSPC histogram reconstruction Jupyter Notebook example](https://github.com/VicidominiLab/BrightEyes-TTM/blob/v2.0/notebooks/v2/TCSPC_Histogram_reconstruction.ipynb) it is possible to reconstruct and look the data from a simple spectroscopy point of view by building the TCSPC histogram for all the acquired channels.
+Thanks to the [TCSPC histogram reconstruction Jupyter Notebook example](https://github.com/VicidominiLab/BrightEyes-TTM/blob/v2.0/dataProcessing/pynotebook/TCSPC_Histogram_reconstruction.ipynb) it is possible to reconstruct and look the data from a simple spectroscopy point of view by building the TCSPC histogram for all the acquired channels.

 #### Imaging

+If pixel,line and frame clocks are connected to the BrightEyesTTM then intensity images as well as FLIM images can be reconstructed too.
+The [image reconstruction Jupyter Notebook example](https://github.com/VicidominiLab/BrightEyes-TTM/blob/v2.0/dataProcessing/pynotebook/Image_reconstruction.ipynb) shows all the steps to reconstruct a **4D dataset (x,y,t,ch)** and visualize microscopy images.

 #### FCS

+If the final goal of the measurement is to retrieve information from the correlation curve the [FCS Jupyter Notebook example](https://github.com/VicidominiLab/BrightEyes-TTM/blob/v2.0/dataProcessing/pynotebook/FCS.ipynb) shows how to calculate the correlation curve.

 #### ISM & FLIM-Phasor analysis

+This Jupyter notebook example can be used for implementing the pixel reassignment algorithm for image scanning microscopy (ISM) applications and for performing FLIM-phasor analysis with time-resolved data.
+After having used the image reconstruction Jupyter Notebook example for reconstructing a 4D dataset (x,y,t,ch) it is possible to feed this dataset into the [ISM & FLIM-phasor notebook](https://github.com/VicidominiLab/BrightEyes-TTM/blob/v2.0/dataProcessing/pynotebook/ISM_Decay_Reconstruction.ipynb).
+NB - time alignment of the fluorescence lifetime decays is required, accross the different available channels (ch), before feeding a 4D dataset into this notebook.

 ## Examples  (legacy firmware v1.0)